weaviate/weaviate-io/developers/weaviate/search/generative.md

 :::info Requires Weaviate `v1.18.3` or higher
 :::

-You can also specify which properties to use in the prompt when using generative search with grouped tasks.
-This may be useful to control the type of information provided in the prompt, and to ensure that the prompt is not too long.
+You can specify which properties will be included in the `grouped task` prompt.
+Use this to limit the information provided in the prompt, and to reduce the prompt length.

 In the below example, the prompt will only include the `question` and `answer` properties.
-Note that `answer` property is not explicitly retrieved in the query, but used in the prompt.
+Note that the `answer` property is not explicitly retrieved in the query, but used in the prompt.

 <!-- TODO - add client code when made available -->